Insights/Industry Analysis

 Across twelve deployments, the pattern is consistent: the technical problem is rarely the hard part.
 Sensor data collection, model training, and alert generation are solved problems.
 The hard parts are organisational: getting maintenance teams to trust model alerts, integrating predictions into existing work order systems, and building the feedback loop that lets the model improve over time.

-• Start with a single asset class — don't try to predict failures across all equipment types at once
+• Start with a single asset class — don't try to predict failures across all equipment types simultaneously

-• Build the maintenance team's trust before removing human judgment from the loop
+• Build the maintenance team's trust before removing human judgment from the alert-to-action loop

-• Alert fatigue kills adoption — calibrate precision over recall until false positive rate is below 10%
+• Alert fatigue kills adoption — calibrate for precision over recall until the false positive rate is below 10%

 The deployments that achieved the highest sustained ROI were those where maintenance team leads were involved in defining the alert logic — not just the data science team.